 History of the Founding of Salvador de Bahia

-Salvador was born as a strong city, or at least that was what King João III of Portugal wanted, and while it was the capital or Head of Brazil, there was constant concern to defend it.
+The History of the Founding Salvador da Bahia was born as a strong city, or at least that was what King João III of Portugal wanted, and while it was the capital or Head of Brazil, there was constant concern to defend it.

 The prominence of the fortifications in the landscape of the city of Salvador certainly represents the imposition of the tactical and strategic need to position them in an elevated location, with privileged visibility for the surrounding areas.

-The history of Salvador began with its foundation in 1549 to be the capital of Brazil (it remained so until 1763, when the seat of the Viceroyalty was transferred to Rio de Janeiro).
+The history of Salvador began with its foundation in 1549 as the capital of Brazil (it remained so until 1763, when the seat of the Viceroyalty was transferred to Rio de Janeiro).

-The city of Salvador served as the stage for the most remarkable events of the first three centuries of our colonial history.
+The city of Salvador was the stage for the most remarkable events of the first three centuries of our colonial history.

-The main Atlantic port for the ships of the “return of the sea”, on the spice route to the Orient, it initially prospered with the export of sugar produced in the mills of the Recôncavo Baiano (the geographical area around the Baia de Todos os Santos) and later with trade between the Colony and Portugal.
+The main Atlantic port for the ‘round the sea’ ships on the spice route to the Orient, it initially prospered from the export of sugar produced in the mills of the Recôncavo Baiano (the geographical area around the Bay of All Saints) and then from trade between the colony and Portugal.

-Salvador’s history began in 1501, when the first expedition to reconnoiter the land discovered by Pedro Álvares Cabral came across a large and beautiful bay – named Baía de Todos os Santos by the navigator Américo Vespúcio because it was discovered on November 1st.
+Salvador’s history began in 1501, when the first expedition to reconnoitre the land discovered by Pedro Álvares Cabral came across a large and beautiful bay – named Baía de Todos os Santos by the navigator Américo Vespúcio because it was discovered on the 1st of November.

-Also see the tourist attractions of Salvador’s historic center, Pelourinho
+See also the sights of Salvador’s historic centre, Pelourinho

-Videos about the Foundation and History of Salvador de Bahia
+Videos about the foundation and history of Salvador da Bahia

-The great gulf then became a reference point for navigators, becoming one of the busiest ports on the American continent.
+The great gulf then became a reference point for navigators and one of the busiest harbours on the American continent.

 Recens Elaborata Mappa Geographica Regni Brasiliae in America Meridionali, Maxime Celebris Accuratae Delineata, Seutter, Matthias - 1730